Avoid A Product Failure with These Expert Criteria for Idea Validation

 The second type of validation relies on quick target market assessment and “allows you to instantly verify the real business impact of the product and achieve the time to market”.
 Though assumptions are verified from the get-go, changes have to be implemented iteratively during the process.

 To achieve the best results, it's a great idea to match the type of validation process adequately to each project dynamic.

 NASA also shares how they conduct the idea validation process, so let's look at the essence of the agency's complex procedures.

 “There are five major steps in the validation process: (1) preparing to conduct validation, (2) conduct planned validation (perform validation), (3) analyze validation results, (4) prepare a validation report, and (5) capture the validation work products.”

-The agency approaches the process with a clear framework of expected results.
-First aim is for a product to "fulfill its intended use when operated in its intended environment."
-Then, they consider a human aspect by checking the UX and UI design effectiveness, and also by ensuring safety of the product.
-At last, NASA makes sure that they solve all problems discovered during testing before they launch the final product.
+The agency approaches the idea validation process with a clear framework of expected results.
+Their first aim is for a product to "fulfill its intended use when operated in its intended environment".
+Then, they consider a human aspect by checking the UX and UI design effectiveness, and also by ensuring the safety of the product.
+Lastly, NASA makes sure they solve all problems discovered during testing before they launch the final product.
 (Source: NASA System Engineering Handbook)

 Making it inexpensive and straightforward